pagkly/Zed/Investopedia3/Non-Refundable Tax Credit.md

 Non-Refundable Tax Credit
 ## What Is a Non-Refundable Tax Credit?

 A non-refundable tax credit is a tax credit that can only reduce a taxpayer’s liability to zero.1 Any amount that remains from the credit is automatically forfeited by the taxpayer.
-A nonrefundable credit can also be referred to as a wastable tax credit, which may be contrasted with [refundable tax credits](https://www.investopedia.com/terms/r/refundablecredit.asp).
+A nonrefundable credit can also be referred to as a wastable tax credit, which may be contrasted with [[refundable tax credits]](https://www.investopedia.com/terms/r/refundablecredit.asp).

 ### Key Takeaways